 The task force also said the legal age to purchase and consume cannabis should be 18, and that Canadians smoking recreationally should be allowed to possess a maximum of 30 grams of weed.

-VICE reached out to several stakeholders in the marijuana industry to get their reactions to the news.
+We reached out to several stakeholders in the marijuana industry to get their reactions to the news.